dyne/Zenroom/README.md

 With contributions by Puria Nafisi Azizi and Daniele Lacamera.

+Go bindings by Christian Espinoza and Samuel Mulube.

+JS bindings by Jordi Coscolla and Puria.

-Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers, Ivan J., Alberto Sonnino, Richard Stallman, Enrico Zimuel, Christian Espinoza, Jordi Coscolla for their expert reviews.
+Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers, Ivan J., Alberto Sonnino, Richard Stallman, Enrico Zimuel, Jim Barritt and Andrea D'Intino for their expert reviews.

 This software includes software components by: R. Ierusalimschy,
 W. Celes and L.H. de Figueiredo (lua), Mike Scott and Kealan McCusker